 A nursing home resident who pays privately has more options concerning nursing home placement.
 A pure private pay patient may receive a higher level of service that includes a private room.
 Moreover, pure private pay facilities tend to have more amenities and facilities that border on luxury.
-These factors should be considered by the family if they can afford to go the private pay route.
+The family should consider these factors if they can afford to go the private pay route.